data-exp-lab/graduate-career-template/issue_templates/onboarding.md

 Here you'll find a checklist of things that need to be accomplished when you join the group.
 As we go, check each one off.

+One important thing to note -- this is designed to be a way to get up to speed with lots of different technologies you might need to use.
+But, you might also either have a different thing you'd like to use!
+Maybe you're super into vim or emacs or sublimetext or something.  **You can use those things**!
+This is just a set of ideas.

+If you're comfortable doing something a different way, and you think you've gotten the "spirit" of it, check it off!
+Don't stay beholden to this if you don't need to.

 ## Discussions

  - [ ] Talk through the [onboarding document](https://dxl.ncsa.illinois.edu/docs/checklist.html) with Matt